AlexanderLill/PokemonGoers-group6/README.md

 Ryan Dahl, the creator of Node.js, introduced Node.js at JSConf.eu in Berlin.
 On one of his first slides Ryan Dahl characterized Node.js with the following five points:

 - Server-side JavaScript<br>
   Back in 2009 JavaScript was mainly used in the browser.
-The usage of JavaScript to build a server-side application was a novelty.
+The usage of JavaScript to build server-side applications was a novelty.
 - Built on Google's V8<br>
   The V8 JavaScript engine developed by Google for its Chrome browser was at the time, and is still today, one of the fastest JavaScript engines on the market.
-Ryan Dahl chose to use it because V8 is also open-source.
+Ryan Dahl chose to use it because V8 is open-source.
 - Evented, non-blocking I/O<br>
   The way how Node.js deals with asynchronicity is one of its defining characteristics.
 Ryan Dahl later explained in his talk in great detail why asynchronous  i/o is important for Node.js.
 - CommonJS module system<br>
   Back in 2009 the usage of a module system with JavaScript was still uncommon.
 Ryan Dahl chose to use the CommonJS module format for Node.js.
 In Node.js every file is a module and it is generally preferred to have more modules instead of long files.
 - 8000+ lines of C/C++, 2000 lines of JavaScript<br>
   Ryan Dahl meant for Node.js to serve as the foundation for programs written in JavaScript.
 It itself is mainly written in the system programming languages C and C++.
-Today much of the functionality originally written for Node.js has been extracted from the Node.js project into standalone libraries like "libuv".
+Today, much of the functionality originally written for Node.js has been extracted from the Node.js project into standalone libraries like "libuv".

 The first four points are still true for Node.js as we know it today.
-Only the number of lines of code in point 5 have risen considerably since.
+Only the number of lines of code in point 5 has risen considerably since.
 It is apparent that the architectural design choices that Ryan Dahl made for Node.js back in 2009 were very solid.
 The video recording of Ryan Dahl's talk is available on YouTube.

 **12. January 2010**

-Isaac Schlueter introduces the package manager "npm". npm makes integrating third party code into Node.js projects very easy.
+Isaac Schlueter introduced the package manager "npm". npm makes integrating third party code into Node.js projects very easy.
 The first versions of npm didn't ship with Node.js itself.
 Instead it had to be installed separately.

 **10. November 2010**

-Ryan Dahl passes the copyright for Node.js to his employer, the company Joyent.
+Ryan Dahl passed the copyright for Node.js to his employer, the company Joyent.
 Node.js had risen in popularity and he felt that the project should be backed by a corporate entity.

 **July 2011**

-Microsoft and Joyent cooperate to make Node.js run on Windows which previously only ran on Linux and macOS.
+Microsoft and Joyent cooperated to make Node.js run on Windows which previously only ran on Linux and macOS.
 This step meant that Node.js was then available on all three major platforms.

 **25. November 2011**